jecovier/laravel-inertia-routes/README.md

 ## I don't use /resources/js/Pages

 Inertiajs suggests this folder in its installation guide, however, you may be use another folder.
-So If that is the case, you can change your root folder with:
+If that is the case, you can change your root folder with:

 ```php
 InertiaRoute::root('your/new/path');